Anupam-dagar/Portfolio-Generator/README.md

 A webapp made in Django to generate a portfolio.

 A sample portfolio built using hoxnox can be seen at [https://hoxnox.herokuapp.com/AnupamDagar/26/](http://hoxnox.herokuapp.com/AnupamDagar/26/)

+## Please note that currently only Google oauth is working on the hosted app at [https://hoxnox.herokuapp.com](https://hoxnox.herokuapp.com)

 # Generate your portfolio in 3 easy steps:
 1. Login or signup
 2. Enter required details.